jjasghar/nagios-status-rackspace/README.md

 nagios-status-rackspace
 =======================

 I created some nagios scripts to check https://status.rackspace.com.
-It seems they don't have an RSS feed or anything and i wanted a proactive way of getting notifications.
+It seems they don't have an RSS feed and I wanted a proactive way of getting notifications.

 It's basicly just curl and sed, but it does the trick.
 PRs and suggestions are more than welcome.

 Installation
 ------------

-Pre: Be sure `curl` in installed.
-On the box you want to run it from
+Pre: Be sure `curl` in installed on the box you want to run the checks from.

 In your `commands.cfg` put something like:
 ```